mrbalov/mrb/_drafts/composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 Fortunately, we started hearing about frontend architectures recently: Monolithic Frontend, <a href="https://shopify.engineering/deconstructing-monolith-designing-software-maximizes-developer-productivity" rel="noopener noreferrer" target="_blank">Modular Monolithic Frontend</a> [<sup>6</sup>](#references), <a href="https://micro-frontends.org/" rel="noopener noreferrer" target="_blank">Micro Frontends</a> [<sup>3</sup>](#references)[<sup>7</sup>](#references), Composable Frontend, and others.
 This trend is a token of modern frontends complexity.

 Composable Frontend is a contemporary approach to building highly flexible systems.
 There is a lot of hype around this concept today, and a regular technical guy may consider it as a new marketing campaign aimed at earning more money for corporations.
-From some perspective, this is true: think about the MACH Alliance, which big tech companies founded to promote their products.
+From some perspective, this is true: think about the <abbr title="Microservices, API-First, Cloud-Native, Headless">MACH</abbr> Alliance, which big tech companies founded to promote their products.
 On another shore, there’s a <a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank">Jamstack</a> [<sup>5</sup>](#references) whose main purpose is to promote architecture rather than specific products.

 When googling “Composable Architecture”, there is a plethora of low-quality search results that are all about marketing.
 Preparing for this paper, I have reviewed tons of them — you can find some smirky comments about them in my X. I added some of them as references to this paper intentionally, as they may play a good role for understanding the market.